voxpupuli/puppet-zabbix/README.md

 Please be aware that you can only make use of this feature when you have configured the module to make use of exported resources.

-You can instal the MySQL template xml via the next example:
+You can install the MySQL template xml via the next example:
 ```ruby
 zabbix::template { 'Template App MySQL':
   templ_source => 'puppet:///modules/zabbix/MySQL.xml'